-On May 6, 2020, as a result of the temporary closure of gaming facilities (Note 2.a), the Corporation entered into a loan agreement with the OFA to borrow an amount up to \$300 million for the purpose of providing the Corporation with short-term financing for operating and working capital expenses.
-During fiscal 2020-21, the Corporation had been advanced \$60 million and on February 18, 2021, the Corporation fully repaid the balance.
-At March 31, 2021 and March 31, 2022, the loan balance was nil and the remaining available credit facility is \$240 million.
-Subsequent to year-end, the OFA loan agreement expired on May 6, 2022.
+On May 6, 2020, the Corporation entered into a loan agreement with the OFA to borrow an amount up to \$300 million for the purpose of providing the Corporation with short-term financing for operating and working capital expenses.
+At March 31, 2022, the loan balance was nil and the OFA loan agreement expired on May 6, 2022.